The Retirement Villages Act

 - a list of questions that a prospective resident should carefully read and consider before deciding to enter any retirement village.

-Of particular note to residents, the 2015 Code provides a much improved set of requirements for financial reporting to residents which will be become mandatory for the financial year beginning 1 July 2016.
+Of particular note to residents, the Code now provides a much improved set of requirements for financial reporting to residents.

 To access the Code, click here

 A Guide to the WA Retirement Village Legislation

 Des Cousins, former President of WARVRA and former Convener of the Legislation and Advocacy Committee has prepared a Guide to the Legislation, focusing on the topics that are most relevant to residents.

 To access the Guide, click here